greg-mat/Factorial-Composite-NonFactors-Visualizer/README.md

 ## Future Enhancements

-- Add more interactive features such as tooltips and detailed explanations for each step.
+- Add more interactive features such as tooltips and detailed explanations for each step on the site.
 - Optimize the algorithm for larger values of x, k, n, and p.
-- Provide options to export the visualization as an image or PDF.

 ## License

 This project is licensed under the MIT License.